Robust Empirical Bayes Small Area Estimation with Density Power Divergence: Introduction

-where $y_i$ is the direct estimator of the true small area mean $\th_i$, $D_i$ is the sampling variances assumed to be known, $\x_i$ and $\bbe$ are, respectively, a vector of covariates and regression coefficients, and $A$ is an unknown variance parameter.
-The hierarchical model (\ref{FH}) is also expressed as the simple random effect model:
+where $y_i$ is the direct estimator of the small area mean $\th_i$, $D_i$ is the sampling variance, assumed to be known, $x_i$ and $\beta$ are vectors of the covariates and regression coefficients, respectively, and $A$ is an unknown variance.
+Let $\phi=(\beta^\T ,A)^\T $ be the unknown parameter vector in (\ref{FH}).
+Since $y_i\sim N(x_i^\T \beta,A+D_i)$ under (\ref{FH}), $\phi$ can be estimated by maximizing the log-marginal likelihood